KabukiStarship/KabukiToolkit/docs/faq/readme.md

 * Is there any UML?
     We're using [StarUML 2.x](http://staruml.io/).
-The models can be found in the file "~/Documents/Kabuki Theater.mdj".
+The models can be found in the file "~/Documents/Kabuki Starship.mdj".
 Most of the included modules were not documented correctly and will need to be back annotated.
 This is a back burner project and is only done when needed.
 Please feel free to help us write use cases and scenario.